-While adverse childhood experiences or the risk and protective factors in a person’s life may contribute to making them more or less resilient than someone else, our ability to manage physical, mental, and emotional health in the face of difficulties isn’t set in stone.
-Like a muscle, resilience is a skill we can strengthen over time and at any age.
-That’s important, because people who learn to bounce back from hardships help make their loved ones and their community more resilient, too.
+Childhood trauma or the risk and protective factors in a person’s life and their surrounding community may contribute to their level of resiliency.
+But our ability to manage our overall health and the health of our communities when faced with difficulties isn’t set in stone.
+Like a muscle, resilience is a skill that we can strengthen at any time.
+And that’s important.
+Why?
+Because people who learn to bounce back from tough times help make everyone around them more resilient, too

 These resilience-building practices can help you learn to adapt and recover in the face of adversity.

-- Prioritize healthy relationships: Build a supportive network of people who care about you and spend quality time (even if virtually) with them.
+- Lean on healthy relationships: Build a supportive network of people who care about you and spend quality time (even if virtually) with them.

-- Take care of your body: It’s easier to maintain mental and emotional balance when you feel healthy.
-Make an effort to eat well, get enough sleep, and exercise three or more times a week.
+- Take care of your body: It’s easier to maintain your mental and emotional health when you feel good.
+Make an effort to eat well, get enough sleep, and exercise.

-- Avoid negative outlets: Look for healthy ways to process difficult emotions.
-Trying to escape these emotions through harmful substance use will create more stress.
+- Avoid harmful behaviors: Look for healthy ways to deal with difficult emotions.
+Trying to escape these emotions through substance use will create more stress.

-- Be proactive: We can’t always control our circumstances, but we can take charge of our response.
+- Take charge: We can’t always control our circumstances, but we can control our response.
 Break problems into manageable tasks and move forward.

-- Practice self-awareness: When stressful events occur, it’s important to take a step back and reflect before we react.
+- Check in with your feelings: When stressful events occur, it’s important to take a step back and reflect before we react.
 It helps to understand where your emotions are coming from before you share them.

 - Learn from the past: Recognize who or what was helpful (or unhelpful) the last time you were in a stressful situation.
-Remembering other challenges you’ve overcome can help.
+Remembering past challenges can help you overcome new ones.

 - Ask for help when you need it: Reaching out to family or friends, a health care professional, or a community resource isn’t easy, but knowing how to accept help is a sign of strength.

 Learn the five strengths that keep every family strong